Effective equidistribution of expanding translates in the space of affine lattices: Introduction

 We now briefly explain how to prove (1) and (2) above.
 In the setting of random walks as \cite{BFLM11}, the dynamics on $\bT^d$ is determined by the law of the random walk.
 In the case of horospherical translates, the function $\gamma_s(x,u)$ defined above plays a similar role as the law of the random walk.
 Proposition \ref{key} describes the dynamics on $\bZ^d$ induced by $\gamma_s(x,u)$, and is a crucial ingredient to prove both (1) and (2).
 It asserts that for any $\bm\in\bZ^d\setminus\set{0}$ and $x\in X$, the orbit $\gamma_s(x,u)^{tr}\bm$ with respect to $u\in V$ is well-separated on $\bZ^d$.

 For (1), the Fourier coefficient $\widehat{\nu_{t,\om}}(\bm_0)$ can be expressed as the average of Fourier coefficients at this $\Gamma^{tr}$-orbit, so well-separateness of such $\Gamma^{tr}$-orbit implies a rich set of large Fourier coefficients.
-Unlike \cite{BFLM11} which studied the random walk on a fixed torus, a technical difficulty in our setting is that the function $\gamma_s(x,u)$ and the fiber tori $\pi^{-1}(x)$ varies with the base point $x\in X$.
-For this reason we decompose the measure $\mu_{t-s}$ again with $r'\asymp re^{-3ds}$-radius balls in $X$ so that $\gamma_s(x,u)$ is stable with respect to $x$ in each balls.
+Unlike \cite{BFLM11} which studied the random walk on a fixed torus, a technical difficulty in our setting is that the function $\gamma_s(x,u)$ and the fiber tori $\pi^{-1}(x)$ vary with the base point $x\in X$.
+For this reason, we decompose the measure $\mu_{t-s}$ again with finer boxes in $X$ so that $\gamma_s(x,u)$ is stable with respect to $x$ in each box.

-For (2), we have the well-separateness of the orbit $\gamma_{t-s}(x,u)^{tr}e_1$ from Proposition \ref{key}, and it deduces the well-separateness of the first coordinate of the orbit $\gamma_{t-s}(x,u)b_0$ under some Diophantine condition of $b_0$.
+For (2), we have the well-separateness of the orbit $\gamma_{t-s}(x,u)^{tr}e_1$ from Proposition \ref{key}, and it implies the well-separateness of the first coordinate of the orbit $\gamma_{t-s}(x,u)b_0$ under some Diophantine condition of $b_0$.
 It implies that the measure $\nu_{t-s}$ cannot be highly concentrated, so we obtain (2).
-An effective version of well-known Weyl's equidistribution criterion for an irrational rotation on the one-dimensional torus will be needed, and here is the place where we use the Diophantine properties of $b_0$.
+An effective version of Weyl's well-known equidistribution criterion for an irrational rotation on the one-dimensional torus will be needed, and here is the place where we use the Diophantine properties of $b_0$.

 \tb{Acknowledgments}.
-I would like to thank Manfred Einsiedler for numerous helpful suggestions and for pointing out mistakes in earlier drafts of this paper.
-I am also grateful to Taehyeong Kim and Seonhee Lim for many valuable conversations and their illuminative comments.
+I would like to thank Manfred Einsiedler for numerous fruitful suggestions on earlier drafts of this paper.
+I am grateful to Taehyeong Kim and Seonhee Lim for many valuable conversations and their illuminative comments.
+I am also deeply indebted to Andreas Str\"ombergsson and the referees for pointing out that Lemma 3.7 in a previous version of this manuscript was wrong and for a lot of helpful comments on the revised version.